dkoch92/Quantum-Walk-on-Tree-Graphs/README.md

 # Quantum-Walk-on-Tree-Graphs
-Code used for the publication: "Finding Paths in Tree Graphs With a Quantum Walk" (2018)
+Code used for the publication: "Finding Paths in Tree Graphs With a Quantum Walk" Phys.
+Rev. A **97** 012308 (2018)

 arXiv pre-print version: https://arxiv.org/abs/1710.05084